The jail where Jeffrey Epstein killed himself is crumbling | WTOP

 The facility — which another judge said was “run by morons” — has cycled through four wardens in the past two years.

-The one brought in right after Epstein’s death abruptly retired in January after allegations of sexual misconduct and inmate abuse involving staff members.
+The warden brought in right after Epstein’s death abruptly retired in January after allegations of inmate abuse and of sexual misconduct involving staff members.

 Her replacement, fresh from serving as an executioner in the Trump administration’s historic run of capital punishment that became a virus superspreader, lasted three months.
 The one after that was there just two weeks.